donadonny/Fitting-Room/README.md

 * Created layout for testing basic functionality
 * Implement share functionality for text jokes
 * Implement instrumentation tests to confirm response from Retrofit using Espresso
+* Create and add new app launcher icon